canidlogic/yip/pod/YipAdmin.md

     into a hash reference containing the decoded key/value map with possible Unicode in the strings.
 If there are any problems, sends 400 Bad Request back to client and exists without returning.

+- **http\_method()**

+    Check that there is a CGI environment variable REQUEST\_METHOD and fatal error if not.
+Then, get the REQUEST\_METHOD and normalize it to 'GET' or 'POST'.
+If it can't be normalized to one of those two, invoke invalid\_method.
+Return the normalized method.

 # AUTHOR